Eric Lindros: New York Rangers

 Bobby Clarke eventually traded Lindros to the New York Rangers on August 20, 2001, in exchange for Jan Hlaváč, Kim Johnsson, Pavel Brendl and a 2003 third-round draft choice (Štefan Ružička).
-The Rangers would also receive a 2003 first-round draft pick if Lindros were to suffer a concussion in the pre-season or the first 50 games of the regular season, and did not return to action for at least 12 months.
+The Rangers would also receive a 2003 first-round draft pick if Lindros were to suffer a concussion in the pre-season or the first 50 games of the regular season, and did not return to action for at least 12 months (this pick was never converted).

 In 2001–02, Lindros averaged a little over a point a game with 37 goals and 36 assists for 73 points in 72 games.
 His impressive start also led to his seventh and final All-Star selection, but due to an injury he was unable to participate and was replaced by teammate Mike York.
 Though 2002–03 was the first injury-free season of his career, he struggled to match his previous season, scoring just 53 points in 81 games.
-In 2003–04, Lindros's eighth concussion limited him to just 39 games, though he did collect 32 points.
+In 2003–04, Lindros' eighth concussion limited him to just 39 games, though he did collect 32 points.
 He again became an unrestricted free agent after the season.

 Toronto Maple Leafs

 On August 11, 2005, after the NHL labour dispute had cancelled the 2004–05 season, Lindros signed a one-year, $1.55 million contract with the Maple Leafs for the 2005–06 season.
-After a steady start to his tenure with Toronto in which he recorded 22 points in 32 games, Lindros suffered a tear of a ligament in his left wrist against the Dallas Stars on December 10, 2005.
+After a steady start to his tenure with Toronto in which he recorded 22 points in 30 games, Lindros suffered a tear of a ligament in his left wrist against the Dallas Stars on December 10, 2005.
 After a 27-game absence, Lindros returned to the Toronto lineup on February 28, 2006, his 33rd birthday, against the Washington Capitals.
 His return was brief, however, as he re-injured his wrist while taking a slapshot in a game against the Ottawa Senators on March 4, effectively ending his season.
 He had surgery on the wrist at the Hand and Upper Limb Centre in London, Ontario, two days after the game.

 Dallas Stars and retirement

 Lindros signed a one-year contract for the 2006–07 season with Dallas on July 17, 2006.
-He would play in 49 regular season games collecting 26 points, and three games in the 2007 playoffs.
+He played in 49 regular season games collecting 26 points, and three games in the 2007 playoffs.

 Lindros officially announced his retirement on November 8, 2007, in London at the age of 34.